cappy-pugliese/cappy-pugliese-website/centrarium-master-clone/pages/about.md

 Currently, I am thinking about becoming either a middle school science teacher or doing science outreach.
 I really love working with kids and want to be able to spread the joy of science to young, creative minds.

 ## Fun Facts
-- I have a cat named Spidey and I like to take him with me on hikes! (picture)
+- I have a cat named Spidey and I like to take him with me on hikes!
 - I like to play video games (I love zelda)
+- I am currently learning how to speak Portuguese and ASL!